joshbegley/nyt-latest/README.md

 `A lower court last month found that the ads from the charity, known for its ear-worm jingle, had violated false-advertising laws.`\
 https://www.nytimes.com/2026/06/07/us/kars4kids-california-appeals-court.html

-**Tony Awards 2026 Live Updates: Joshua Henry and Caissie Levy Win Top Acting Prizes for ‘Ragtime’**\
+**Tony Awards 2026 Live Updates: ‘Schmigadoon!’
+Named Best New Musical; ‘Ragtime’ and ‘Death of a Salesman’ Among Big Winners**\
-`“Ragtime” also won best musical revival, while “Death of a Salesman” leads with six prizes.
-John Lithgow, Laurie Metcalf and Lesley Manville are among the other winners.`\
+`“Ragtime” won best musical revival, while “Death of a Salesman” led with six prizes.
+Joshua Henry, Caissie Levy, John Lithgow and Laurie Metcalf were among the winners.`\
 https://www.nytimes.com/live/2026/06/07/theater/tony-awards-2026

 **A Voice for Ukraine’s Soldiers**\